 -

-Day 3, travel from Hamburg to London by train.
+Day 3, travel from Hamburg to London by train, with a choice of departures:

-For example, the first departure leaves Hamburg Hbf at 06:45, change at Cologne Hbf & Brussels Midi to arrive London St Pancras at 16:57.
+Leave Hamburg Hbf at 06:46, change Cologne Hbf & Brussels Midi, arriving London St Pancras 15:57.

 How much does it cost?